NCT03474029

 • Culture-confirmed tuberculosis (TB) in participants 18 years old and older and culture-confirmed or clinical TB in participants less then 18 years old.

-Effectiveness outcome.
-Culture-confirmed tuberculosis (TB) in participants 18 years old and older and culture-confirmed or clinical TB in participants less then 18 years old.
-Diagnosis of culture-confirmed TB will be performed using liquid and/or solid media methods.
+2\.
+Effectiveness: Culture-confirmed TB in participants \> 18 years old and culture-confirmed or clinical TB in participants \< 18 years old. * Diagnosis of culture-confirmed TB will be performed using liquid and/or solid media. * An independent, blinded adjudication panel will review all TB events.

 within 24 months from the date of enrollment